- Fantastic visibility and beautiful coral gardens at Menjangan Island

 - Encounter turtles, reef sharks and beautiful schools of reef fish

-- Explore the Biorock structures at Pemuteran and help support the coral restoration project
+- Explore the Biorock reefs and support coral restoration

 The village of Pemuteran in Bali’s northwest is the gateway to Menjangan Island’s renowned scuba diving.
 Protected as part of the Bali Barat National Park, Menjangan Island offers beautiful dive sites and some of Bali’s best coral gardens - ideal for beginners and more experienced divers.
 Pemuteran itself is home to some spectacular artificial reefs, and with such easy diving and a peaceful, laid-back atmosphere, many consider Pemuteran to be their destination of choice for a Bali dive holiday.